-(a) if the container is explicitly defined, then it will be used

-(b) if the container is not defined, then a default container will be obtained from the \$JBOSS\HOME/standalone/configuration/overlord-rtgov.properties file for the infinispan.container property.

-(c) if no default container is defined, then a default cache manager will be created.
+- (a) if the container is explicitly defined, then it will be used - (b) if the container is not defined, then a default container will be obtained from the \$jboss_home/standalone/configuration/overlord-rtgov.properties file for the infinispan.container property. - (c) if no default container is defined, then an embedded cache manager will be created based on the configuration obtained from the rtgov_infinispan.xml file contained in the overlord-rtgov.war.